IS PATCH TESTING NECESSARY?

-As you may know by now (because we like to shout about it) we are brand neutral, which we think is a great thing when it comes to educating and coaching.
+As you may know by now (because we like to shout about it) we are brand neutral.
+We think this gives us an advantage when it comes to educating and coaching in the hair colouring education niche.
 It means that we can have knowledge at our fingertips and then share that knowledge with any salon using any brand.
-You could say we are multi coloured when it comes to the best bits of each brand.
+You could say we are multi coloured when it comes to the best bits of each brand!

-There is a test out there called Colourstart it is a temporary tattoo style patch test and tests for PPD’s and PPT’s all at once.
-It is something we use when testing our models/clients, as we like to use multi brands.
+There is a patch test called Colourstart.
+It’s a temporary tattoo style patch test and tests for PPD’s and PPT’s all at once.
+It is something we use when testing our models and clients as we like to use multi brands.
 We use this patch test because there is a safety element to the measured amount of PPD’s.
-Each Tattoo like test contains 65 micrograms, meaning that every patch test we do is equal.
-No adding too much product when testing or too little (a 50ml tube contains up to 1g of PPD).
+Each Tattoo test contains 65 micrograms, meaning that every patch test we do is equal.
+No adding too much product when testing or applying too little (a 50ml tube contains up to 1g of PPD).

-There is of course a way round this, consult your insurance and make sure you are covered, change the wording slightly, so you can be covered for using alternative products alongside your main brand.
-That even goes when using products such as Olaplex and Innoluxe, as they will not be seen as compatible with your main brand.
+There is a way round this.
+Consult your insurance and make sure you are covered, change the wording slightly, so you can be covered for using alternative products alongside your main brand.
+That even applies when using products such as Olaplex and Innoluxe, as they will not be seen as compatible with your main brand.

-Although we believe the restrictions are too tight at present.
+Although we also believe the restrictions are too tight at present.